Opers, surface defects, and Yang-Yang functional: Computing (x;t)

 \section{Computing $\EuScript{G}$(x;t)}

-Even though we only consider the $A_2$-quiver in section \ref{npdsquiver}, it is possible to compute the generaing function $\EuScript{G}_r (x;t)$ for general $A_r$-quiver gauge theory.
+Even though we only consider the $A_2$-quiver in section \ref{npdsquiver}, it is possible to compute the generating function $\EuScript{G}_r (x;t)$ for general $A_r$-quiver gauge theory.
 The fundamental $qq$-characters for the $A_r$-theory are written as \cite{nek2}

 where we have defined $\mathfrak{q}_i \equiv \frac{z_i}{z_{i-1}}$, $h_I (i) \equiv \vert \{ j \in I \; \vert \; j < i \} \vert$, and

 We form the generating function by

 where